-If a particular sensor is not running or appears to not be working (e.g. triggers are not emitted) usually the best course of action is to follow the steps described below.
+If a particular sensor is not running or appears to not be working (e.g. triggers are not emitted) follow these steps to debug it:

-The first step is verifying that sensor is registered in the database.
-You can do that by inspecting the output of the command below and making sure your sensor is present:
+The first step is verifying that the sensor is registered in the database.
+You can do that by inspecting the output of the CLI command below and making sure that your sensor is present:

 st2 sensor list

-If your sensor is not listed, this means it’s not registered.
+If your sensor is not listed, this means it is not registered.
 You can

 register it by running the